Careers360 Logo

 Answer:

-(a) Each rib has two articulation surfaces at its dorsal end and are calledbicephalic ribs.
+(a) Each rib has two articulation surfaces at its dorsal end and is called a bicephalic rib.

-(b) First seven pairs of the ribs are known as the true ribs.
+(b) The first seven pairs of ribs are known as the true ribs.
 They are dorsally attached to the thoracic vertebrae and to the sternum ventrally.

-(c) Last two pairs of ribs are not connected ventrally and are called floating ribs.
+(c) The last two pairs of ribs are not connected ventrally and are called floating ribs.

 Question:2